 Ensuring a safe and productive working environment is a primary goal of any business.
 As technologies advance, there are more solutions available on the market that make our workday easier and more comfortable.
 Noise levels have a direct impact on our satisfaction and stress level, productivity, concentration.
 Unfortunately, loud work environments can also cause partial or full hearing loss.
 According to the National Institute for Occupational Safety and Health workers that are exposed to 90-dBA permissible exposure limit (PEL) for 40 years have a 25% chance of noise-induced hearing loss.
-Therefore, in the efforts to protect the employees from the consequences of occupational noise exposure more and more companies take actions to reduce the noise in their facilities to the lowest levels possible.
+Therefore, in the efforts to protect the employees from the consequences of occupational noise exposure more and more companies continue their battle for industrial noise reduction to the lowest levels possible.

 Primarily you should focus your efforts on reducing noise at the source by:

 Augusta, ME.
 Landfill Methane to the Engine/Generator System designed by The Hope Group.
 To decrease the noise levels and fit the residential area requirements, we put the system inside a container with acoustic insulation.
 Read more.

 - Building an Enclosure